-In act-one, story of its excavation and retrieval has been fabricated in an entertaining manner around the documented facts with all real characters of the episode in 1917.
-All physical, historic, aesthetic, and archeological characters of the icon have been explained in this act through the dialogues of the characters, which are easily graspable and interesting so that the audiences learn everything about this sculpture while entertaining themselves.
+Act-one displays the story of its excavation and retrieval, based on the documented facts with all real characters of the episode of 1917.
+All the physical, historic, aesthetic, and archaeological features of this icon have been explained through the dialogues of the characters in a very interesting manner so that the audience learn and grasp every information related to this figure while entertaining themselves.

-A special consideration about the 'public interpretation' of this artwork at the time when sculpture was unearthed has been made in this play.
-According to Richard H. Davis, there is always a “cult value” of images in a particular culture or community.
-But Dr. D. B. Spooner, who played an important role in retrieval of the image to the Patna Museum and who wrote a report on Didarganj Image in the Journal of Bihar and Orissa Research Society in 1919, considered only the “exhibition value” of the icon and didn't enquire what the locals opined about the image.
+The play specifically highlights the 'public interpretation' of this artwork at the time sculpture was discovered.
+According to historian Richard H. Davis, there is always a “cult value” of images in a particular culture or community.
+But Dr. D. B. Spooner, who played an important role in accession of the image to the Patna Museum and wrote a report on Didarganj Image in the Journal of Bihar and Orissa Research Society in 1919, considered only the “exhibition value” of the icon; and he didn't enquire what the locals opined about the image.
 If they were worshiping the icon, what did they think of this icon?
-In act-one of this play, the writer has made a logical conjecture of what the villagers would have thought of this image on the basis of traditional belief and cult-practices.
+In act-one of this play, the writer has made a logical conjecture of what the villagers would have thought of this image, based on traditional belief and cult-practices.

 In the Offing

-Yakshini is a pioneer work in this field and a series of such plays are being prepared based on important museum collections in Bihar and other states of India which reveal some unknown chapters of Indian culture, customs, practices, social conditions and philosophical ideas in the epochs of time concerned.
-In each of the plays, all the information related to the central subject would be embedded in an interesting story fabricated within the limit of historical facts and archaeological findings.
+Yakshini is a pioneer work in public museology and a series of such plays named Heritage Play is being prepared based on important museum collections, archaeological excavations and ancient monuments, uncovering some unknown chapters of Indian culture, tradition, knowledge, philosophical and scientific ideas developed in the different epochs of time.
+Each of the plays in the series deals with the information related to the central subject in form of an interesting story fabricated within the boundary of historical and archaeological facts.